kenkoooo/AtCoderProblems/doc/faq_en.md

 ## What is Current Streak / Longest Streak?

-Current Streak is the number of continuous days on which you solve a new problem that you have not solved before.
+Current Streak is the number of consecutive days on which you solve a new problem that you have not solved before.
 Longest Streak is the maximum value of Current Streak.